ahives/HareDu3/docs/channel-get.md

     .GetAllChannels(x => x.UsingCredentials("guest", "guest"));
 ```

+If you want to know how to use the above methods with pagination please go [here](https://github.com/ahives/HareDu3/blob/master/docs/pagination.md).

 All examples in this document assumes the broker has been configured.
 If you want to know how then go to the Configuration documentation [here](https://github.com/ahives/HareDu3/blob/master/docs/configuration.md).